ibnuda/fpmortals/manuscript/complete.md

   [error]                                      ^
 ~~~~~~~~

-Welcome to Shapeless compilation errors!

 Nah, galat kompilasi Shapeless terlihat seperti ini.

-The problem, which is not at all evident from the error, is that the compiler is
-unable to work out what `R` is, and gets caught thinking it is something else.
-We need to provide the explicit type parameters when calling `gen`, e.g.

 Masalah ini, yang sama sekali tidak jelas terlihat dari pesan galat, terjadi
 karena kompilator tidak dapat menentukan `R` dan mengira `R` sebagai tipe lainnya.